DreissenZulu/Responsive-Portfolio/README.md

 was to have the navbar column fill 12 spaces when the screen size is small, allowing it to wrap the full width.
 Then, using media queries again, I had the navbar fill the width of the screen in mobile mode, and in doing so allowed me to justify content to center properly.

+I found that I had a major issue with the styling in mobile format.
+When the screen size got smaller I ended up with empty space beside my header, which only showed up sometimes and in certain browsers.
+In order to consistently remove the space caused by this, I applied a margin and padding reset to the media query when the screen width got below 768px.
+This solved the issue of an empty space beside the header